ebingrav/avwiki/Eulogy.md

 *This spell is simple but should be considered carefully before casting.
-This is a way to transfer your corpse from an [ELITE HERO AREA](:Category:Elite_Hero_Areas "wikilink") to your location as long as you are in the Sanctum.
+This is a way to transfer your corpse from an [ELITE HERO AREA](:Category:Elite_Hero_Areas.md "wikilink") to your location as long as you are in the Sanctum.
 To get this CR, the price is steep.*

 *If the spell worked:*